 - the Jameson distillery

 - Croke Park

-– Kilkenny is a great spot for an old mediaeval town with lots going on although many of the buildings are older with some being difficult to access.
-Don’t let that put you off however as it is such a vibrant city and a must see.
+– Kilkenny is a great spot for an old medieval town with lots going on although many of the buildings are older with some being difficult to access.
+Don’t let that put you off however as it is such a vibrant city and a must-see.
 It is one of the most popular cities in the country for stag and hen parties with a kicking nightlife which says it all really!

-– The cliffs of Moher are located in County Clare which are the most visited ‘natural’ attraction in Ireland.
+– The cliffs of Moher are located in County Clare and are the most visited ‘natural’ attraction in Ireland.
 I have been there myself and while they are spectacular, I did find the experience difficult with the wheelchair.
-Stone pathways, gravel and plenty of hills are to be expected if you decide to visit.
+Stone pathways, gravel, and plenty of hills are to be expected if you decide to visit.

 – Cork is known as Ireland’s second capital and has a mix of city and countryside.
 The city has plenty of charm, as do the people and it would be on par with Dublin in regards to accessibility for the most part.